RasaHQ/financial-demo/README.md

   - Manually delete the resources that the stack is not able to delete. (**RECOMMENDED**)

-    You do this by drilling down into the **CloudFormation stack delete events** messages, and delete items bottom-up the dependency tree.
+    You can do this by drilling down into the **CloudFormation stack delete events** messages and deleting items bottom-up the dependency tree.

     One example of a bottom-up delete sequence is when deletion of the VPC fails: